omarmiatello/telegram-api-generator/example/telegram_full.md

     copyMessage(chat_id: IntegerOrString, message_thread_id: Integer, from_chat_id: IntegerOrString, message_id: Integer, caption: String, parse_mode: ParseMode, caption_entities: List<MessageEntity>, show_caption_above_media: Boolean, disable_notification: Boolean, protect_content: Boolean, reply_parameters: ReplyParameters, reply_markup: KeyboardOption)

 <p>Use this method to copy messages of any kind.
-Service messages, giveaway messages, giveaway winners messages, and invoice messages can't be copied.
+Service messages, paid media messages, giveaway messages, giveaway winners messages, and invoice messages can't be copied.
 A quiz <a href="#poll">poll</a> can be copied only if the value of the field <em>correct_option_id</em> is known to the bot.
 The method is analogous to the method <a href="#forwardmessage">forwardMessage</a>, but the copied message doesn't have a link to the original message.
 Returns the <a href="#messageid">MessageId</a> of the sent message on success.</p>

 | name | type | required | description |
 |---|---|---|---|